galactic-forensics/iniabu/docs/intro.rst

 ..
-Below content shoudl simply be a copy of the README.rst file
+Below content should simply be a copy of the README.rst file

 ============
 Introduction